featurist/modelism/README.md

 });
 ```

-Just like `presence`, you can register your own domain-specific validators as
+Just like `presence`, you can register your own domain-specific validators and
-keywords this language:
+extend the property validator language:

 ``` JavaScript
 model.validators.onlySweet = function(property, enabled) {